 Capital Investment Act

-Until the implementation of Directive 2011/61/EC on Alternative Investment Fund Managers (AIFMD) through the German Capital Investment Act (Kapitalanlagegesetzbuch) (KAGB), PE funds and their managers had not been subject to supervision by the Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht) (BaFin).
-The KAGB established considerable obligations for any German alternative investment fund (AIF), in particular:
+Since the implementation of Directive 2011/61/EC on Alternative Investment Fund Managers (AIFMD) through the German Capital Investment Act (Kapitalanlagegesetzbuch) (KAGB), PE funds and their managers are as Alternative Investment Fund (AIF) subject to supervision by the Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht) (BaFin) and considerable obligations, in particular:

-Licence requirement for the manager of the AIF (AIFM).
+Licence requirement for the fund manager of the AIF (AIFM).

-Internal organisation and risk and liquidity management requirements, including rules of good conduct, reporting requirements and restrictions on remuneration for the funds' management.
+Internal organisation and risk and liquidity management requirements, including rules of good conduct, reporting requirements and restrictions on remuneration for the AIFM.

 Must fulfil specific notification requirements (thresholds) towards BaFin.

 Are subject to detailed rules prohibiting "asset stripping" such as capital reduction or acquisition of own shares.